 The best way to do this assignment is to find the tertiary article FIRST–most good tertiary articles have direct citations right in them.
 If you can get to the library, an easy, low tech way to find a tertiary article/report is to go to the periodical shelves on the main floor of the library and browse our current and past issues of Discover , Science News, or other popular science magazines.
-Find a tertiary article on a scientific topic in magazine…then use the information below to find a PRIMARY source article on the same topic in one of our article databases.
+Find a tertiary article on a scientific topic in magazine.
+Look for tertiary articles that refer to a research study or experiment–that’s your primary source!
+Use the information below to find a PRIMARY source article on the same topic in one of our article databases.

 FIRST, WHAT ARE YOU LOOKING FOR?

 (note: the following definitions are from the Dartmouth Biomedical Library Website)